When did you open Ride On Bolivia Biking and what inspired you to do so?

 Why is Bolivia a great place to visit?

 Bolivia is full of culture - you'll notice it everywhere you go!
 Geographically, it's very diverse - you could go from being in the mountains to trekking through the jungle in just a couple of hours.
 It is also still relatively inexpensive!

 Are there any trends that you've noticed in tourism?

 We've noticed that there are a lot more young travellers coming to Bolivia, mostly gap year students between the ages of 18-20.
 We've also noticed an increase in the number of European tourists to the area.
-This year, numbers have been slightly down, which is possibly something to do with the World Cup.

 What would your advice be for anyone thinking about starting their own tourist business?

 I think they might be scared to start with and perhaps they should be!
 Tourism is volatile - sometimes you are incredibly busy and sometimes it's very empty and theres not a lot you can do about it.
 If you do your research and learn how to do it well, you will be successful.
 It's a very competitive industry and businesses have a tendency to keep lowering prices.
 You've got to do your own thing - make sure your pricing is fair and your service is great.
 It's important to see tourists as people, not just money!
 You need to appreciate them and understand that they, like you, are working hard, looking after their family and saving money to come and visit your country.
 Give them a fantastic experience - that's the key!